AnvithaGadagi/Diabetic-check-ML/README.md

 # Diabetic-check-ML
-Machine learning model to predict Whether patient is Diabetic or not
+Machine learning model to predict Whether patient is Diabetic or not.
+The dataset is taken from Kaggle.